jrandallw/JesseWintonCo/about.markdown

 blocks:
 - template: text-block
   copy: |-
     I'm a self-taught communicator with a focus in strategy, photography, and writing.
-I love working with small start-ups and established brands to craft a clear, consistent message through pure, candid collaboration.
+I love working with individuals, small start-ups and established brands to craft a clear, consistent message through pure, candid collaboration.

-    I provide strategy, photography, writing, and production services.
-Let's craft an image.
+    I provide photography, branding, copywriting, and creative consultation.

 ---